 Where to start?!

 I guess we start with the three most common types of flies used for fly fishing.
 First off, there are dry flies, which are meant to float on top of the water.
-Next, there are wet flies, which are meant to be fished under the surface.
+Next are wet flies, which are meant to be fished under the surface.
 Finally, there are nymphs, another underwater fly meant to imitate immature insects.

 Fishing Accessories to Carry

 - Extra Flies – You’ll want to carry some extra flies both as replacements for any that might break off (due to a hooked fish, underwater snag, or tangle in a streamside tree) or to swap out if the fish are looking but not striking.
+To start, you can carry your flies in a cheap (or free) “puck” found at any fly shop, an Altoids tin, or a small medicine bottle rather than a fancy fly case, although single decent fly case shouldn’t cost more than $15 and will help you keep your flies organized.

-- Extra Tippet – As described above, this is the finest fishing line that’s the last piece in chain of various lines you fish with.
+- Extra Tippet – As described above, this is the finest fishing line, the last piece in the chain of various lines you fish with.
 You’ll go through this with some regularity.
 In general, I carry at least two and sometimes three weights of tippet on my runs, one at what I suspect is the proper weight, one at the next thinnest weight (in case the fish are being fickle), and, if I’m planning a long outing with possible bigger fish, one weight heavier tippet.

-- Extra Leader – This is the second-to-last line in the chain of lines used while fly fishing and is what you tie tippet onto.
+- Extra Leader – This is the second-to-last line in the chain of lines used while fly fishing and is what you tie the tippet onto.
 It’d be very uncommon to break or otherwise lose a leader, but as you tie on fresh tippet, you’ll lose leader inch by inch to the tag end of your knots.
 An extra leader weighs next to nothing and takes up no appreciable space.
-Still, I only doublecheck that I have one when I’ll be out for longer outings, especially deep in the backcountry.
+Still, I only double-check that I have one when I’ll be out for longer outings, especially deep in the backcountry.

 A Pack (or Two)